CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_4.md

-# TEAM ACTIVITY 3: Share your Progress
+# TEAM ACTIVITY 3: Share Your Progress

 Use this time to prepare for the final report back, where you'll share an interesting result/outcome from your project and discuss potential future plans.